 The movies are back ... or at least some of them.

-While most of the state's cineplexes are still in an intermission, a disappearing part of moviegoing's past is now our sole hope for the moviegoing present: the drive-in.
+While many of the state's cineplexes are still in an intermission, a disappearing part of moviegoing's past is now a key hope for the moviegoing present: the drive-in.
 After all, social distancing is essentially built into this particular big screen experience; people are watching from the locked-away comfort of their car seats, with audio pumped in either through speakers or a radio frequency.
-And now that they've got the green light, we can soon roll film on going to the movies again from the safety of our sweet rides.
+And now that they've got the green light, we can roll film on going to the movies again from the safety of our sweet rides.

 Here are several Wisconsin drive-ins still keeping the glorious tradition of movie-going – both retro and current – alive and well.

 It's the end of the world as we know it – but we'll all feel fine at this makeshift pop-up drive-in, hosted by Bounce Milwaukee and presented by Milwaukee Record.
 The Apocalypse Drive-In was originally scrapped back in March when Gov. Evers' "Safer at Home" order was put into effect, but it's now been given second life, screening delightfully dystopian fare (as well as less dystopian but just as delightful fare) on Friday and Saturday nights at 8 p.m. on the side of Bounce, with the movie picks announced at the beginning of each week.
 Sound will be piped in via an FM radio frequency, a full menu of food and beverages (plus Milwaukee Record gear) will be available, social distancing practices will be enforced and good times will be had.
 Well, not for the characters in the apocalyptic movies we'll be watching, I imagine.

 This weekend will be the drive-in's final night as Bounce Milwaukee will temporarily close due to the COVID-19 pandemic, so be sure to spin by either Friday or Saturday night for "How to Train Your Dragon" and "Shaun of the Dead."